LDAP

 #### Define admin groups

-ODD platform can get LDAP groups, which user is belongs to.
-Thus it is possible to define, which groups will grant admin priviligies.
-There are several properties, that need to be set in order to allow ODD platform to do this:
+ODD platform can get LDAP groups, which the user belongs to.
+Thus it is possible to define which groups will grant admin privileges.
+There are several properties that need to be set in order to allow ODD platform to do this:

 * `auth.ldap.groups.search-base`: The base DN from which the search for group membership should be performed.
 By default it will be performed from the root.